kragniz/community-level-image-sharing/community-level-v2-image-sharing.rst

 Add a new feature to the v2 API which allows a user to share an image with all other tenants.
 These "community" images do not appear in image listings for a user until that user has accepted the image.
+This allows image owners to easily make images available to a wide community of users, without the burden of manually sharing these images with each individual user.

 This new feature adds a new value for the visibility of an image to the underlying data model, named ``community``.